 How much do you need to invest?
 Quite simply, as much as you can afford.
 The important thing is to start investing as soon as you can so that your money has plenty of time to grow.
 This is true whether you save on a regular basis or invest lump sums as and when you wish.
 It’s surprising how much even small amounts of money saved on a regular basis can grow given time.

 Let’s look at an achievable amount of $10,000 per month.
 Set that aside for your child’s education and assuming a basic 5% growth rate, after five years, you will have $682,294.
 After 15 years, that amount will have grown to $2.6 million.
 If you have two or more children, you may consider a more aggressive target of saving $30,000 per month.
-In 10 years, you would have saved $4.67 million.
+In 10 years, you will have saved $4.67 million.
 That should be enough to see them through most of the top universities worldwide (and of course, you could push them to strive for scholarships!).
 Besides the necessity of saving, being fiscally responsible is also an important life lesson we can impart to our children.
 Let’s take a quick look at what your compounded savings could be, if you start now.

 Read more: University Applications: Thinking Outside The Box